nabeekha/readme-from-nodejs/README.md

 https://github.com/nabeekha/readme-from-nodejs

+Below is a link to the video recoding demo of the live application:

 # License
 This application utilizes the MIT license.
 Please feel free to leverage the code for your personal projects